 Page 4 of 8, Minutes of December 11, 2018 Board Meeting.
-Subject to approval by the Board of Trustees.
+Approved by the Board of Trustees during the January 2019 Regular Meeting.

+CERTIFICATION REQUIREMENTS (PAE262) M. Rowley made a motion to approve the recommendation.
+D. Middleton seconded the motion.
+(BA5263) The motion passed with a vote of 6 in favor.
+K. Lawrence-Webster voted in opposition to the motion.
 (K. Lawrence-Webster left the meeting at this time.)

-NOMINATING COMMITTEE REPORT

-R. Emrich said that the Board Nominating Committee met on Friday, December 7.
+NOMINATING COMMITTEE REPORT R. Emrich said that the Board Nominating Committee met on Friday, December 7.
 The committee is comprised of R. Emrich, Mike Rowley, and is chaired by Mike Nash.
 Trustee Nash could not be here this evening and asked that Trustee Emrich deliver the Nominating Committee report.

-At the January 8, 2019 Regular Meeting of the Board, the Nominating Committee intends to recommend the following for approval by the Board:

-- Trustee Diane Middleton, Chair of the Board 2-year term (beginning January 2019) - Trustee Mary Lou Benecke, Vice Chair of the Board 2-year term (beginning January 2019) - o Sarah DuFresne to continue as Treasurer - o Andrea Ursuy to continue as Board Secretary
+At the January 8, 2019 Regular Meeting of the Board, the Nominating Committee intends to recommend the following for approval by the Board: Trustee Diane Middleton, Chair of the Board - 2-year term (beginning January 2019) Trustee Mary Lou Benecke, Vice Chair of the Board - 2-year term (beginning January 2019) Sarah DuFresne - to continue as Treasurer Andrea Ursuy - to continue as Board Secretary PRESIDENT'S REPORT Enrollment Report The Fall Semester ends on December 16, 2018.
+PRESIDENT'S REPORT PRESIDENT'S REPORT The Fall Semester ends on December 16, 2018.

-PRESIDENT'S REPORT

-Enrollment Report

-The Fall Semester ends on December 16, 2018.

 Winter 2019 registration is underway.
+As of today, 7,159 students are registered (2,313FT, PRESIDENT'S REPORT The Fall Semester ends on December 16, 2018.
+Winter 2019 registration is underway.
 As of today, 7,159 students are registered (2,313FT, 4,846PT).
 Winter semester begins on January 5, 2019.
 The College projected 69,906 credit hours for the winter semester and is currently at 90.51% (63,270.5 credits hours) of projection.

-Personnel Report

-Dr. Goodnow welcomed the new Athletic Director, Dionne McCullom who started this week.
+Personnel Report Dr. Goodnow welcomed the new Athletic Director, Dionne McCullom who started this week.
 Prior to arriving at Delta, Dionne served as an Athletic Director for District of Columbia Public Schools in Washington, DC for six years.
 During that time, she oversaw 4 sports and 140 coaches.
 Dionne has also served on the women's basketball coaching staff at a NAIA Division II, a NJCAA Division I, and two NCAA Division II schools.
-Additionally, she has taught Athletic Injury and Preventions courses as an adjunct and served as a Strength & Conditioning Coach at Academy of Oak Park in Oak Park, MI.
+Additionally, she has taught Athletic Injury and Preventions courses as an adjunct and served as a Strength &amp; Conditioning Coach at Academy of Oak Park in Oak Park, MI.
 She played basketball throughout her academic career, starting at Wayne County Community College.

-A complete report of hires, promotions, and separations for the month of November can be found in Board packets this evening.

-Information Sharing
+PRESIDENT'S REPORT The Fall Semester ends on December 16, 2018.
+Winter 2019 registration is underway.
+As of today, 7,159 students are registered (2,313FT, 4,846PT).
+Winter semester begins on January 5, 2019.
+The College projected 69,906 credit hours for the winter semester and is currently at 90.51% (63,270.5 credits hours) of projection.
+Personnel Report Dr. Goodnow welcomed the new Athletic Director, Dionne McCullom who started this week.
+Prior to arriving at Delta, Dionne served as an Athletic Director for District of Columbia Public Schools in Washington, DC for six years.
+During that time, she oversaw 4 sports and 140 coaches.
+Dionne has also served on the women's basketball coaching staff at a NAIA Division II, a NJCAA Division I, and two NCAA Division II schools.
+Additionally, she has taught Athletic Injury and Preventions courses as an adjunct and served as a Strength &amp; Conditioning Coach at Academy of Oak Park in Oak Park, MI.
+She played basketball